 Don’t Let the Elf Drive the Bus!

 If you look around your classroom you’ll probably find several instant Elf on the Shelf set-ups.
-We love this amazing Kombi van that teacher Andrea made for her Grade 1 students’ fundraising lap-a-thon earlier in the year!
-It’s a perfect hideout for their cheeky elves!
+We love this amazing VW bus that teacher Andrea made for her students’ fundraising lap-a-thon earlier in the year!
+It’s a perfect hideout for their elves!

 This is another super simple Elf on the Shelf classroom idea: If you’ve got classroom stockings, borrow this quick idea from teacher Maggie (@maggietheteacher83 on Instagram).
 Just stick the elf inside to hang out for a day!